numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

 ===============

-The performance assessment is based on a set of evaluation counts associated with the :math:`f`-value of a solution.
+The performance assessment is based on a set of evaluation counts associated with the :math:`f`-value or -vector of a solution.
 By default, each evaluation count is associated with the respectively *evaluated* solution and hence its :math:`f`-value.
 The solution associated *to the current (last) evaluation* can be changed by calling |coco_recommend_solution|_, thereby associating the :math:`f`-value of the
 *recommended* solution (instead of the *evaluated* solution) with the current evaluation count.
-A recommendation is best viewed as the *currently best known approximation* of the optimum delivered by the optimization algorithm, or as the currently most desirable return value of the algorithm.
+A recommendation is best viewed as the *currently best known approximation* of the optimum [#]_ delivered by the optimization algorithm, or as the currently most desirable return value of the algorithm.

 Recommendations allow the algorithm to explore solutions without affecting the